Upcoming Election dates & registration deadlines

 As Election Day approaches, your county may have multiple early voting sites and even extended hours.
 Voting times and locations for your precinct can be found here.

 Any voter registered in Georgia may vote absentee in person.
 This allows you to vote on a day and time that is convenient for you.
+Absentee in person voting begins the 4th Monday before the election.

 Please note that you cannot vote on the day immediately preceding the Tuesday election.
 Traditional polling places will be open on Election Day.
 However, if you choose to advance vote you cannot cast another ballot at your precinct on Election Day.